 The revelation of widespread surveillance efforts by the NSA and Britain's GCHQ are still a recent memory.
 Yet the giants of Silicon Valley are fitting microphones and cameras in every room of our house.
 The Amazon Echo Spot is designed as a bedside alarm clock — yet it has a small camera, an always-listening microphone and an always-on internet connection.

 Days after it was revealed, a Google Home Mini was caught constantly listening in its owner's bathroom, uploading everything it heard to Google's server.
 This fault was quickly nipped in the bud by a PR team who sprang into action on a Friday night like a SWAT team.
-Disaster averted, but for how long?
+Consumers, however, may not be as easily calmed.

-Most consumers are unlikely aware that they've invited a piece of always-listening artificial intelligence into their home.
-But the cybersecurity community knows this facet full well.
-And it's going to take some convincing that the Amazon Echo devices, Google Home speakers and every other AI device has their security under control — and technological backdoors firmly shut.
+While people may still be aware that they've invited a piece of listening artificial intelligence into their home, the cybersecurity community knows this facet full well.
+They know that It's going to take some convincing that the Amazon Echo devices, Google Home speakers and every other AI device has their security under control — and technological backdoors firmly shut.

 As consumer interest in AI grows — and the market appears more lucrative — companies without the budgets of Amazon and Google must still ensure consumers, then, that they don't cut corners to make a quick buck.